jordanate/house-sales-modeling/README.md

 Square Feet of Neighbors’ Houses Lots: **No specific square footage**

+#### Question
-#### Question: In which zip code should the stakeholders purchase their home based on the criteria listed?
+In which zip code should the stakeholders purchase their home based on the criteria listed?

 The model produced the following prices: